al1c3x/APDEV---Rhythm-Game-/README.md

 Made by Joseph Santos in Unity(Mobile)

 A sample Rhythm Game for mobile.
-It showcases what we learn in our mobile development class and how to implement ads for mobile games.
+It showcases what we learn in our mobile development class.